iliasnaamane/iliasnaamane/README.md

-My name Ilias Naamane.
+My name is Ilias Naamane.
 I am an architect DevSecOps engineer self-employed at [Malt](https://www.malt.fr/).
 Passion for Kubernetes tooling, GitOps and operators.
 I like entrepreneurship and freelancing.

 ### Open Source